 Peripheral nerve injuries require the coordinated management of neurologists and surgeons to fully appreciate the indications for and timing of surgical intervention.
 The author thoroughly addresses the presentation, epidemiology, and surgical and nonsurgical outcomes of commonly encountered brachial plexus and peripheral nerve injuries.
-In this update, the author discusses the potential role of stem cells in peripheral nerve regeneration.
+In this update, the author discusses the influence of timing on surgery for recovery of function in peripheral nerve and brachial plexus injuries.

 • Nerve injury can range from minor and transient alteration in sensation to severe and permanent interruption of sensory and motor function.

 • Timing of nerve injury repair depends on the mechanism of injury, the presence of recovery, and the anatomical location of the injury.

 • Nerve grafting techniques and augmentation strategies promise to improve rates of functional recovery in the future.

 Historically, classification of nerve injuries was developed and used primarily for the assessment of war-related injuries.
 In 1943, Seddon introduced a classification system based on 3 types of nerve injury (Seddon 1943).
 Later, Sunderland expanded on this system by creating a classification based on 5 degrees of injury severity (Sunderland 1978).
 Both systems base themselves on peripheral nerve anatomy with particular emphasis on the endoneurium, perineurium, and epineurium, which are the key connective tissue elements within a peripheral nerve.
 Both systems also attempt to correlate the severity of the injury with the patient s clinical manifestations.